jmrfdm/gvsip/README.md

 ### Connect to google voice, controlled by pjsip.conf
 A few second after *CLI>, your should see both "Transmitting SIP request" and "Received SIP response" message.

-If you only see "Transmitting SIP request", and see SSL STATUS_FROM_SSL_ERR, you are using old openssl.
+If you only see "Transmitting SIP request", and see SSL STATUS_FROM_SSL_ERR, you are using old openssl. [known Issues]

 If a simple update of openssl couldn't fix it, you are out of luck.
-For an old system , YMMY, I failed to fix the SSL STATUS_FROM_SSL_ERR even upgrade openssl.
+For an old system, YMMY, I failed to fix the SSL STATUS_FROM_SSL_ERR even after upgrading openssl.

 ### Connect to sipphone
-It's better to use a softphone from [softphone list] to connect at first and then play with your sipphone.
+It's better to use a softphone from [softphone list] to connect at first and then play with your Obi1x0.
 I test my system with MicroSip, it works well.

 For phone setting, you need set the ip address of you asterisk machine as server, port is 5060, Transport is UDP, username is 201 and password is secret1.